 The ranges determined in this paragraph shall only be calculated if the vehicle was able to follow the applicable WLTP test cycle within the speed trace tolerances according to paragraph 2.6.8.3.1.2. of Annex 6 during the entire considered period.

 4.4.2.1.
-The pure electric range for the applicable WLTP test cycle PER for PEVs shall be calculated from the PEV Type 6 test as described in paragraph 3.4.3. of this sub- annex using the following equations:
+The pure electric range for the applicable WLTP test cycle PER for PEVs shall be calculated from the PEV Type 6 test procedure as described in paragraph 3.4.3. of this sub- annex using the following equations:

-PERWLTC@Type6=UBEECDC,WLTC
+PERWLTC@Type6=UBE@Type6ECDC,WLTC@Type6

 where: